bioinfoMMS/EvalDNA/README.md

 prefix.metrics – list of basic metrics about the assembly

-prefix.facheck.info – information about what was changed to get the checked FASTA file
+prefix.facheck.info – information about what was changed to get the checked FASTA file (sometimes changes the format of the FASTA headers if they contain characters not accepted by REAPR)

 prefix.facheck.fa - the checked FASTA file